 *** Travel Equipment ***

 I expect students to provide an instrument for themselves.
-I also require a student to come prepared with sheet music, pencils, a binder or folder, and the texts from which they would like to study.
+I also require a student to come prepared with sheet music, pencils, a binder with sheet protectors, and any books they are interested in.

 *** Specialties ***